AmeyMittal/MLOPS_Project/README.md

 <!-- Make sure to clarify how you will satisfy the Unit 6 and Unit 7 requirements,
 and which optional "difficulty" points you are attempting. -->

+### Model Serving Strategy

+**Strategy**
+Both Whisper and LLaMA are deployed as containerized **FastAPI** endpoints, each hosted on separate VMs with GPU support.

+- **Whisper Endpoint**: Supports real-time transcription (ASR) with online inference.
+- **LLaMA Endpoint**: Powers context-aware question answering using a RAG pipeline.

+**Deployment Diagram**
+Two containerized services:
+- `Whisper API`: Deployed on a GPU-enabled VM
+- `RAG Chatbot API`: Deployed on a separate GPU-enabled VM with high VRAM

+**Justification**
+- **Whisper** must maintain inference latency under 2 seconds for ~30-second audio clips to be usable in real-time scenarios.
+- **LLaMA** requires over 40 GB of GPU VRAM to support at least three concurrent users interacting with lecture-based content.

+**Optimizations**
+- **Whisper**: Uses FP16 precision and **ONNX Runtime** to reduce latency and resource usage.
+- **RAG System**: Utilizes **FAISS** for efficient retrieval and a **4-bit quantized** version of LLaMA for memory efficiency.

+**Lecture Tie-in**
+This setup reflects model/system-level optimizations covered in **Lab 6**.

+**Metrics and Resources**
+- Whisper latency: < 2 seconds
+- LLaMA capacity: Supports 3 concurrent users
+- Total: 2 GPU-accelerated, containerized API endpoints

+**Additional Evaluation**
+Whisper was benchmarked across CPU, GPU, and lightweight variants to assess the cost-performance tradeoff and optimize deployment choices.

 #### Data pipeline

 <!-- Make sure to clarify how you will satisfy the Unit 8 requirements,  and which